Configure Global Log Receiver

 Use the

-: Enter your connection string into theBlindfolded Secret
+Use Blindfold Blindfolded Secret: Enter your connection string into theBlindfolded Secretfield. -

 -